galaxyproject/planemo/docs/_writing_collections.rst

 .. note:: Here we are rewriting the element identifiers to assure everything is safe to
     put on the command-line.
-In the future collections will not be able to contain keys are potentially harmful and this won't be nessecary.
+In the future collections will not be able to contain keys that are potentially harmful and this won't be nessecary.

 More on ``data_collection`` parameters
 ----------------------------------------------

-The above three cases (users mapping over single tools, consuming pairs, and consuming lists using `multiple` ``data`` parameters) are hopefully the most common ways to consume collections as a tool author - but the ``data_collection`` parameter type allows one to handle more cases than just these.
+The above three cases (users mapping over single tools, consuming pairs, and consuming lists using `multiple` ``data`` parameters) are hopefully the most common ways to consume collections for a tool author - but the ``data_collection`` parameter type allows one to handle more cases than just these.